 The Franchise Disclosure Document (FDD) is an important tool for evaluating a franchise.
 This document provides a detailed look at the franchise’s business model, financial performance, fees, legal obligations, and more.

-Take the time to review the FDD with a franchise attorney and financial advisor to ensure you fully understand each section and can make an educated decision.
+Take the time to review the FDD with a franchise attorney and financial advisor to ensure you fully understand each section and can make an educated decision about the franchising process.

 Current franchisees can provide a wealth of information about the day-to-day operations, challenges, and rewards of owning the franchise.
 They can offer candid insights that might not be obvious in marketing materials or the FDD.